 The Michigan Elliot-Larsen Civil Rights Act (ELCRA) prohibits workplace discrimination on the basis of race, color, religion, national origin, sex, height, weight, or familial or marital status.
 Unlike federal laws, it applies to all employers, rather than just those with a certain number of employees.
 Accordingly, workers who work for smaller companies still have protection against discrimination in Michigan.

 However, different damages are available in federal and state courts.
 For example, punitive damages are not available under ELCRA, but they are available under Title VII and the ADA.
 These damages are capped depending on the size of the employer.
-Our employment attorneys can help Traverse City and Grand Rapids workers determine which laws likely protect them.
+Our employment attorneys can help Traverse City and Grand Rapids workers determine which laws protect them and how to maximize any potential damages award.Wage and Hour Claims in Michigan

 The federal Fair Labor Standards Act (FLSA) sets certain standards for how wages are paid around the country, including minimum wage and overtime.
 However, Michigan has a minimum wage that is more generous than the federal minimum wage, and most employers will need to pay the more generous wage.
 Different rules apply to tipped workers.
 Michigan labor laws require overtime to be paid to nonexempt employees at 1 1/2 times the employee's regular rate when more than 40 hours are worked in a workweek.
 Michigan does not require your employer to give you a break—even a lunch break—if you are 18 years old or older.